IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### Colons

 Sometimes in Lua, you call functions with a colon, and sometimes you call them with a period.
-This is kind of annoying.
+This is really annoying.

 In TypeScript, you just call everything with a period.
 Easy.